The importance of humility in product management

 Product management is a role of influence rather than authority.
 Until you start managing teams of product people, you will likely have no organisational authority over the people you rely on to deliver your product.
 Consequently it’s essential that you build strong relationships of trust and respect, so that they voluntarily partner with you to execute on your goals.

 It should go without saying that expecting or demanding respect because you’re the product manager, because you previously worked for a high profile company, or because of the letters after your name, is a sure fire recipe for failure.
 Failure of both your product, and your ability to be effective in that team and business.
 Great product managers have no ego.
 They do not need to feel important, expect to tell people what to do, believe they know best, or attempt to “pull rank”.
-They are humble in the simplest sense, in that that do not believe themselves to be important, or better than other people.
+They are humble in the simplest sense, in that they do not believe themselves to be important, or better than other people.

 However humility is also a powerful tool for building the trust needed to form strong bonds with your colleagues.
 Humility allows you to recognise your own mistakes and weaknesses, and admit to them.
 It allows you to recognise the competencies and strengths in others that you lack, and ask for their help.
 Demonstrating vulnerability, and valuing the opinions and skills of others, are core to building healthy and robust relationships.